ian2102/portfolio/README.md

 # Personal Portfolio

 This portfolio is a simple web application developed using **Flask**, a lightweight Python web framework.
 The app features sections showcasing my skills, projects, and work.
-It is hosted on an old laptop that was repurposed with a fresh **Linux** installation and now serves as a personal home server.

 ## Features